ibm-cloud-docs/vpc/bs_snapshots_manage.md

 ```
 {: codeblock}

-## Creating a remote copy in the UI
+## Creating a remote copy in the console
 {: #napshots-remote-copy-create-ui}
 {: ui}